salesforcecli/eslint-plugin-sf-plugin/src/rules/README.md

 `yarn test:watch`.
 It's easiest to clone an existing test and modify it.

-### to test in a real local project
+### exploratory testing/development with a real local sf plugin

-from your other project
+from your sf plugin

 ```shell
 # add to project